Soumya-Puranikamath/Vlsi-workshop/README.md

 Now we can see that both input and output ports are placed at the intersection of the tracks.
 Here our second condition also satisfies as 3 boxes are covered between the boundaries.

 Lab steps to convert magic layout to standard cell LEF:
-Now we need to extract the LEF file.First save .mag file by using the command save sky130_vsdinv.mag in the tkcon terminal.
+Now we need to **extract the LEF file**.First save .mag file by using the command **save sky130_vsdinv.mag** in the tkcon terminal.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/fff8fa89-590f-489e-a04f-096ea49118bb)

-Now in the tkcon terminal use the command lef write in order to create a LEF file.
+Now in the tkcon terminal use the command **lef write** in order to create a LEF file.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/a7263cfc-fc78-43fa-8d93-916ac613787d)